 - Wait; iMessage can take some time to activate

-- When you see your email ID and a grayed out number become active, iMessage has been activated
+- When you see your email ID, and a grayed out number becomes active, iMessage has been activated

 If this doesn’t work, try the next step